Use the links below to find the information you need

 - Outdoor sports courts reopened on 29 March 2021.
 Leisure Centres are open.

-- Car parking will be free in all Wychavon owned pay and display car parks until 3 May.
-From 4 May until 5 September, we will be offering a 'buy one hour, get one free' promotion and introducing a 50p for half an hour charge.
+- From 4 May until 5 September, we will be offering a 'buy one hour, get one free' promotion in our car parks.
 On-street parking restrictions and waiting limits in on-street parking bays still apply and will be enforced.

 - Household Recycling Centres.
 These are run by Worcestershire County Council.
 Find out more about visiting a Household Recycling Centre during the coronavirus outbreak.

-- Libraries (run by Worcestershire County Council) are open with some restrictions.
+- Libraries (run by Worcestershire County Council) are open.
 Read more about using libraries during the coronavirus pandemic.
 You can download free audio books.

 - Garden waste and waste and recycling collections are unaffected.